dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 Retrieve your seed phrase from where you previously stored it and store it on your **air-gapped computer** in a file called `seed.txt`.

+From a cryptography point of view, you technically only need the first four characters of every word in your seed phrases.
+That is why storage solutions like the Bill Fodl only store first four characters of every word.

-Note: Supppose your `seed phrase` was originally: `wage roast present easy mobile olympic panda double ready unveil knock stage`, from a cryptography point of view, you technically only need the first four characters of every word.
-That is why storage solutions like the Bill Fodl only store first four characters of every word so it looks like this: `wage roas pres easy mobi olym pand doub read unve knoc stag`.
+To give a concrete example, supppose your `seed phrase` from `keysmith` was originally `wage roast present easy mobile olympic panda double ready unveil knock stage`.
+When you store it in Bill Fodl, you will actually only store the first four characters of each word like this: `wage roas pres easy mobi olym pand doub read unve knoc stag`.

+In short, from a cryptography POV,

+`wage roast present easy mobile olympic panda double ready unveil knock stage`

+and

+`wage roas pres easy mobi olym pand doub read unve knoc stag`

+will generate the same private key.

-However, `keysmith` does not quite know that yet, so you need to recreate the original `wage roast present easy mobile olympic panda double ready unveil knock stage` from the stored `wage roas pres easy mobi olym pand doub read unve knoc stag`.
-You can do that by using this key: https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt
+However, `keysmith` does not quite know that (at the time of this writing), so when using `keysmith` to recreate your `private key` you need to recreate the original `wage roast present easy mobile olympic panda double ready unveil knock stage` from the stored `wage roas pres easy mobi olym pand doub read unve knoc stag`.
+You can do that by using using this list of BIP-39 words: https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt

 ## 7.1.2 Execute commands

+Now that you have a `seed.txt` with the original `seed phrase`, you can run this command in the directory where `seed.txt` exists.

 ```bash
 $ keysmith private-key -o private.pem
 ```

-You will now have a file titled `private.pem` with your private key.
+You will now have a file titled `private.pem` with your `private key`.

 ## 7.1.3 Secure your `seed phrase` properly